gimbalinc/iOS-Permission-Authorization/README.md

 Full Gimbal Docs [http://docs.gimbal.com/](http://docs.gimbal.com/)

+## You can only ask for location once.
+This means this demo will only work once.
+To see how the prompts appear again, you must delete and reinstall the app.

 ## If you are using the one-phase approach, you would register Gimbal as is.
 Gimbal will request permission for you after you set your API key.